 Your work computer

 If you work at a large company, chances are your computer at work is being invisibly protected by AI.

 The IT security industry has spent big on AI and machine learning in recent years, and there are a host of companies that claim to use it everyday.
 Anti-malware vendor Sophos recently acquired Invincea for up to $120m to add in AI/Machine Learning smarts to its platform, intended to spot previously unknown Zero Day threats.

 Security is a particularly fertile ground for machine learning (ML) technology, as the volume of threats increases exponentially, so businesses have begun to turn to more automated methods of filtering them and providing initial analysis before requiring human intervention.

-Of course, you should be grateful that you still have a job - recent research indicated that there is a 50% chance of machines will outperforming humans in all tasks within 45 years.
-The robots will be better than us at translating languages by 2024, writing high-school essays by 2026, driving a truck by 2027, working in retail by 2031, writing a bestselling book by 2049 and surgery by 2053.
+Of course, you should be grateful that you still have a job – recent research indicated that there's a 50% chance of machines outperforming humans in all tasks within 45 years.
+Apparently the robots will be better than us at translating languages by 2024, writing high-school essays by 2026, driving a truck by 2027, working in retail by 2031, writing a bestselling book by 2049 and surgery by 2053.
 In fact, all human jobs will be automated within the next 120 years, according to experts working in the field.

 Your internet browsing

 Although internet browsing through a search engine and online shopping are two of the most advanced everyday examples of AI and machine learning impacting the products you buy and the thoughts you have, they also demonstrate clearly where the line between man and machine currently falls.

 Earlier this year, responding to criticism over hate speech and extremism, Google deployed an army of 10,000 human ‘quality rater’ contractors to check through the search giant’s algorithmic results for 'offensive or upsetting' content.